orbcode/orbuculum/orbtrace/README.md

 This is the development status for the ORBTrace parallel TRACE hardware.
 Its very unlikely you want to be here but, just in case you do, this is built using Clifford Wolfs' icestorm toolchain and currently targets a either a lattice iCE40HX-8K board or the lattice icestick.

-It is work in progress, but progress is now quite good (1st Jan 2021).
+It is work in progress, but progress is now quite good (9th Jan 2021).
 In theory it will work with any trace port operating up to 120MHz.
 I've never seen one faster.

 Outstanding development actions;

- * Move back to SPI interface away from UART one (will allow 30MHz data transfer as opposed to 12MHz)
  * Parse TPIU packets to split out ETM data and buffer it on-chip (will allow for post-mortem dumps)

 Current testing status;